BloomGameStudio/BloomDiscordBot/README.md

 __Note__

 The bot is currently designed to work between both of Blooms servers.
-Further support for additional servers, and merging of other bot functionalities are still being worked on.
+Further support for additional servers, and merging of other bot functionality are in progress.

 **Docker-Compose**